Last Updated on

 Look for the best hotel prices in Death Valley National Park

 - The park is huge!
-As a matter of fact, it is the largest National Park in the lower 48.
-Vegas is the closest major city, about 2 1/2 hours a way.
+As a matter of fact, Death Valley is the largest National Park in the lower 48.
+Las Vegas is the closest major city, about 2 1/2 hours a way.
 A car is necessary for exploring this park.
-Gas is available at Furnace Creek.
-Prices reflect this remote location.
+Gas is available at Furnace Creek and Stovepipe Well.
+Prices reflect this remote location, but it is typically cheaper to buy gas in Stovepipe Wells than Furnace Creek.

 - Head to the park Visitor Center in Furnace Creek first.
 This is where you can pay your park fees, pick up a Junior Ranger booklet, ask park rangers questions, and explore several interactive exhibits.

-- If the weather is warm (and it usually is) opt to hike during the morning and early evening, leaving the middle of the day for pool time or some quality time in air conditioning.
-Remember, almost the entire park is listed as wilderness so free to explore off trail as much as you would like.
+- If the weather is warm (and it usually is), opt to hike during the morning and early evening, leaving the middle of the day for pool time or some quality time in air conditioning.
+Remember, almost the entire park is listed as wilderness so you are free to explore off-trail as much as you would like.
+There are a few, clearly signed exceptions like at Salt Creek.

 - When heading out on a hike, always wear hiking shoes (the dry dirt and gravel can be quite slippery), and bring sunscreen, lip balm, and plenty of water.
+A hat with a brim is crucial to protect you from the heat and wind.
 The air is very dry in Death Valley so you will likely find yourself more parched than normal.

 - Ice is worth its weight in gold at Death Valley.
 If you find yourself needing ice, purchase it at the general store in Stovepipe Wells.
-They charge almost $6.00 for a small bag of ice at the Furnace Creek Ranch General Store!
+They charge about $6.00 for a small bag of ice at the Furnace Creek Ranch General Store!
+Firewood is also significantly cheaper in Stovepipe Wells.

 - Keep your eyes out for coyotes while driving.
 Park visitors have obviously been feeding the coyotes because they will fearlessly run towards your car in search of a handout.
 We had one approach the car about 30 miles south of Badwater while I was going 45 miles per hour.
 Yes, he was adorable as he sat about 10 feet from our car with his most charming look, but I can’t help but worry that his life will be cut short by a driver who isn’t paying attention.
 DON’T EVER FEED WILDLIFE!